Soldermag

 • Amazon Q Developer can refactor and test code

-In practice, a developer might prompt, "Generate a Python function to sort a list," and seconds later see a well-formed snippet — often 80–90% correct on first pass.
+In practice, a developer might prompt, "Generate a Python function to sort a list," and seconds later see a well-formed snippet. often 80-90% correct on first pass.

 Some tools now use "AI agents" under the hood: you can say "Implement this new feature" and the assistant will plan code changes, edit multiple files, and run tests autonomously.
+Our AI agents and MCP guide covers how this agent layer works and what protocols like MCP mean for tool integration.

 The Trust Gap